mattpe/wbma/docs/w2-image-editor.md

 4. On android Google Maps and geolocation plugins are clashing.
 Fix it by editing `plugins/cordova-plugin-geolocation/plugin.xml`:
     * remove `<uses-feature android:name="android.hardware.location.gps" />`
 5. Run app on emulator or device to make sure everything is working.
-6. Use the BrightContrastComponent as an example to create a color filter and autocontrast.
+6. Use the BrightContrast method in MediaProvider as an example to create a color filter and autocontrast.
 Use the formulas below.

 ## Extra